Welcome to CLG, I’m Patryce Kinga Bąk, a writer, artist & Certified Holistic Health Consultant.

 The root of my childhood ADD, dyslexia, chronic skin problems, anemia, malaise and my coping with anxiety through food went undiagnosed and untreated in the conventional medical system.
 With these symptoms unchecked, as I matured into a teenager things only got worse.

-I battled my weight and lived with a life-threatening eating disorder and other addictions for nearly 20 years.
-Seeking help throughout my adult life, it wasn’t until I pieced together the lifestyle that I aim to share through CLG that I was able to wholly free myself from dieting, binging, purging, drinking, druging and balooning.
+I battled my weight and lived with an eating disorder and other addictions for nearly 20 years.
+Seeking help throughout young adulthood, it wasn’t until I pieced together the lifestyle that I aim to share through CLG that I was able to wholly free myself from dieting and addiction.

 It wasn’t an aha-moment or a dark night of the soul that ushered in my healing.